 But blackface is a sensitive matter, given its disturbing past and present iterations.
 Deferring to people with lived experience is always a good gauge on who gets to define offensiveness.
 In this case, Black students expressing their discomfort should have been enough—instead, their feelings were deemed invalid.
 Simply put, don’t do it.

-Ottawa mom and writer Kate Jaimet wrote a Toronto Star piece recently lamenting the fact that her daughter was once sent home from school for wearing a “Native princess” costume.
+Last year, Ottawa mom and writer Kate Jaimet wrote a Toronto Star piece lamenting the fact that her daughter was once sent home from school for wearing a “Native princess” costume.
 Jaimet didn’t agree that the costume was offensive and argued that conversations around cultural appropriation “confine each of us into a tiny ethnic box.”
 What Jaimet doesn’t seem to understand, however, is that a “Native princess” may just be a pretty costume to her daughter, but those garments are extremely meaningful within the communities that they represent.

 Tanya Talaga, author of Seven Fallen Feathers: Racism, Death, and Hard Truths in a Northern City, breaks it down: “What other culture is deemed acceptable to copy for a ‘fun night’ by taking actual ceremonial objects such as headdresses or jingle dresses and reproducing them en mass, then sticking them in plastic bags and sold in stores?
 Cultural genocide happened on the continent of North America.
 It is not acceptable in any way and doing so further demeans Indigenous people.”
 Whether it’s a “Native princess” or “Sexy squaw” or “Indian chief,” these stereotypical costumes are nothing more than distasteful versions of cultural aspects that have significant meaning.